bmorris3/2016_astro_bootcamp/README.md

 * object-oriented programming
 * handling "big data" with HDF5
 * astronomical calculations with astropy
+* version control and collaboration with git and GitHub

 ### Getting set up for Bootcamp